-All students will furnish the required certificate of immunization or will be excluded from attending school.
-Immunizations are an important part of our children's health care and Colorado law requires that children going to school be vaccinated to prevent vaccine-preventable diseases.
-The GALS school Nurse is charge of this compliance.
+All students will furnish the required Certificate of Immunization or they will be excluded from attending school.
+Immunizations are an important part of our children's health care and Colorado law requires all students attending Colorado schools to be vaccinated against certain diseases, unless they have a certificate of medical or non-medical exemption on file.
+You must file a certificate of exemption with the school.
+To protect unvaccinated children, students with an exemption from one or more vaccines will be kept out of school during a disease outbreak.
+The GALS school Nurse is in charge of this compliance.
 A student will be exempted from this requirement only upon submission of:

 - 1. Certification from a licensed physician that the physical condition of the child is such that immunization would endanger the child's life or health. - 2.
-A statement signed by one parent/guardian that he/she is an adherent to a religious belief whose teachings are opposed to immunizations. - 3.
-A statement signed by one parent/guardian that he/she is opposed to immunization for personal reasons.
+A statement signed by one parent/guardian that he/she is an adherent to a religious belief whose teachings are opposed to immunizations; required each school year. - 3.
+A statement signed by one parent/guardian that he/she is opposed to immunization for personal reasons; required each school year.

-The following is the required list of vaccines for a student to have in order to attend a Colorado school:
+Following is the list of required vaccines for a student to have in order to attend a Colorado school:

-- Hepatitis B (Hep B) Three doses are required for all students K through 12th grades to protect against a serious liver disease that can lead to liver damage, liver cancer and death. - Tetanus/Diphtheria/Pertussis (DTaP/Tdap/DT/Td) Five doses of DTaP or DT are required for children under 7 years of age and one dose of Tdap is required for students in 6th through 12th grades.
-Td is required for children 7 to 9 years of age who have not completed the DTaP or DT series.
-DTaP, DT, Td & Tdap are the vaccines that protect against tetanus (a disease that causes painful muscle stiffness, convulsions and death) and diphtheria (a disease that can cause suffocation, paralysis, heart failure and death).
-The pertussis portion of the vaccine protects against whooping cough, which can lead to pneumonia, seizures and death.
-Tdap vaccine will protect adolescents from the whooping cough or pertussis disease and it will prevent them from infecting infants and smaller children in the family. - Polio (IPV) Up to 4 doses of the vaccine are required and protects against paralysis, typically of the legs, as well as the muscles that help us breathe. - Measles/Mumps/Rubella (MMR) Two doses of this vaccine are required to protect against three diseases.
-Measles can cause ear infection, pneumonia, seizures, inflammation of the brain, and death.
-Mumps can lead to deafness, meningitis, and painful swelling of the testicles or ovaries, and, occasionally, death.
-Rubella in pregnant women can cause miscarriage or serious birth defects to the unborn child. - Varicella or Chickenpox (Var) Two doses are required for children in kindergarten through 3rd grade and one dose is required for children in 4th through 10th grades.
-This vaccine protects against chickenpox disease, rash illness that can lead to skin infections, pneumonia, swelling of the brain, and, on occasion, death.
+- Hepatitis B (Hep B) 3 doses are required for all students K through 12th grade.
+This vaccine protects against a serious liver disease that can lead to liver damage, liver cancer or death. (\There is a specific 2-dose series for ages 11-15) - Tetanus/Diphtheria/Pertussis (DTaP/Tdap/DT/Td) 4 to 5 doses of DTaP are required for children under 7 years of age and one dose of Tdap is required for students in 6th through 12th grades.
+DT or Td may be administered to children who did not complete the full series of DTaP.
+These vaccines protect against three diseases, which are: Tetanus a disease that causes painful stiffening of the muscles leading to the inability to open the mouth, trouble swallowing or breathing and possibly death; Diphtheria a disease that can cause difficulty breathing, heart failure, paralysis or death; and Pertussis (whooping cough) a disease that causes violent coughing and makes it hard to breathe, eat, and drink.
+Tdap vaccine will protect adolescents from pertussis disease and it will prevent them from infecting infants and smaller children in the family (for whom whooping cough can be extremely serious causing pneumonia, seizures, brain damage or death).

+- Polio (IPV) -3 to 4 doses of the vaccine are required and it protects against this disease which can cause paralysis, typically in the legs or arms and of the breathing muscles, and it can cause death. - Measles/Mumps/Rubella (MMR) -2 doses of this vaccine are required to protect against three diseases.
+Measles cause fever, runny nose, cough, red & watery eyes as well as a rash and can lead to ear infection, pneumonia, seizures or death.
+Mumps cause fever, headache and swollen salivary glands under the ears and can lead to deafness, meningitis, and painful swelling of the testicles or ovaries, or death.
+Rubella causes fever, sore throat and a rash; it may cause arthritis in teenage and adult women; in pregnant women rubella can cause miscarriage or serious birth defects to the unborn child. - Varicella or Chickenpox (Var) 2 doses are required for children in kindergarten through 12th grade.
+This vaccine protects against chickenpox disease which causes a blister-like rash, fever and headache it can lead to skin infections, pneumonia, swelling of the brain or death. (\No vaccine required if there is laboratory documentation of disease from a health care provider)